-Listing 15-8: Using the dereference operator to follow a reference to an i32 value
+Listing 15-6: Using the dereference operator to follow a reference to an i32 value

-The variable x holds an i32 value, 5.
-We set y equal to a reference to x.
-We can assert that x is equal to 5.
-However, if we want to make an assertion about the value in y, we have to use *y to follow the reference to the value that the reference is pointing to (hence de-reference).
-Once we de-reference y, we have access to the integer value y is pointing to that we can compare with 5.
+The variable x holds an i32 value, 5 .
+We set y equal to a reference to x .
+We can assert that x is equal to 5 .
+However, if we want to make an assertion about the value in y, we have to use *y to follow the reference to the value it’s pointing to (hence dereference) .
+Once we dereference y, we have access to the integer value y is pointing to that we can compare with 5.

-If we try to write assert_eq!(5, y); instead, we’ll get this compilation error:
+If we tried to write assert_eq!(5, y); instead, we would get this compilation error:

 error[E0277]: the trait bound `{integer}: std::cmp::PartialEq<&{integer}>` is